Precision Sound Reproducers

 We call them transients.
 Traditional loudspeakers often produce

-significant amounts of this spurious sound, masking real information
+significant amounts of spurious sound, masking real information

 and causing listening fatigue.
 This is often felt as ‘aggressive’.
-And
+It

-as it damages pulse shaped waveforms as well, it also impairs realism
+damages pulse shaped waveforms as well, impairs realism

 sound stage.
 It is a prominent problem in traditional